Azure/azure-dev/cli/azd/docs/external-prompting.md

 - `Prompt`: Asks the user for a single (freeform) text value.
 - `Select`: Asks the user to pick a single value from a list of options.
-- `MulitSelect`: Asks the user to pick zero or more values from a list of options.
+- `MultiSelect`: Asks the user to pick zero or more values from a list of options.
 - `Confirm`: Asks the user to confirm and operation with a given message.

 The implementation of this interface uses a go library to provide a terminal experience (using ANSI escape sequences to provide a nice terminal interaction model) with a fallback to raw text input when the user is not connected to a proper terminal.